 We believe that a comprehensive strategy to promote wellness in any community must also target the social determinants of health.
-To this end, we offer several health education programs led by and for community members; maintain broad-based community-level education about the COVID-19 pandemic; and run a full range of educational programs for youth ages 3-18 and their families.
+To this end, we run a full range of educational programs for youth ages 3-18 and their families.

 Puentes de Salud Education programs foster multilingual, intergenerational teaching and learning spaces that nurture creativity, exploration, and cultural connection and support youth and families to recognize and exercise their power in the world.